discordeno/discordeno/website/docs/examples/reactionroles.md

 // REST OF YOUR CODE
 ```

-And if we now test the code it should work, we did create a reaction role feature using reaction roles!
+If we test the code now, it should work.
+We just created a reaction role feature!

 ## Improvements

-You might remember that we said that there could be improvements to be made to the collectors we have, the reason being that currently if the user does not save the menu we will have that collector class in memory until we restart the bot, this can be easily fixed by having a timeout on the collector but that is something that you can explore on your own.
+You might remember that we said there could be improvements to the collectors we have.
+Currently, if the user does not save the menu, we will have that collector class in memory until we restart the bot.
+This can be easily fixed by having a timeout on the collector, but that is something that you can explore on your own.

-Also a more advanced thing is to generalize the collectors, we currently use the `Interaction` type for the methods implemented on it but we don't use them in any way and while we could use `any` or `unknown` instead the best way to generalize something in typescript is using generics, so if you need you can re-use that class without having to create another one.
+Also a more advanced thing that you can do is to generalize the collectors.
+We currently use the `Interaction` type for the methods implemented on it but we don't use them in any way.
+While we could use `any` or `unknown` instead, the best way is to generalize it using generics in typescript, so you can re-use that class without having to create another one.

-In the main file (`src/index.ts`) we currently update the commands on every bot startup even if the commands haven't changed, this may cause you to hit the ratelimit for that API endpoint, especially in development where you might restart a lot your bot, you have a couple of options to fix it, such as moving the api request to another file and run that only when you update your commands, another options is to check for the exiting commands, check if there are any changes and only then update your commands.
+In the main file (`src/index.ts`), we currently update the commands on every bot startup even if the commands haven't changed.
+This may cause you to hit the ratelimit for that API endpoint, especially in development where you might restart a lot your bot.
+You have a couple of options to fix it, such as moving the api request to another file and run that only when you update your commands.
+Another options is to check for the exiting commands, check if there are any changes and only then update your commands.

-You could also move the various Discord objects to the bottom of the file and make them act like template if and when needed, but that is not a functional improvement but a maintainability one.
+You could also move the various Discord objects to the bottom of the file and make them act like template if and when needed, but that is not a functional improvement but rather a maintainability one.

-Also currently there are a few cases where this code could error, in fact if you have a strict typescript configuration enable you might have noticed that typescript is giving you errors all over the place especially in our command because stuff can be `undefined` and we don't check for it, to fix this you just need to add an if that to ensure they exist, and if not, just return.
+Also currently there are a few cases where this code could error.
+In fact, if you have a strict typescript configuration enabled, you might have noticed that typescript is giving you errors all over the place, especially in our command because stuff can be `undefined` and we don't check for it.
+To fix this you just need to add an `if` statement to ensure they exist, and if not, just return.

-Also the user could click the remove button and the code could fail if we don't have any option to set Discord will error, or the opposite error if the user already has 25 buttons across all 5 action rows then the user will make the code error until he removes a button.
+Also, the code will throw an error if there's no button and the user click the remove button, or if there are 25 buttons and the user click the add button.

 A few of these things, to be exact the last 3, are implemented in the full example code you can find over the github repo [`/example/reaction-roles`](https://github.com/discordeno/discordeno/blob/main/examples/reaction-roles) folder that has the entire project for this guide.